Milú Vargas: Career

 Near the end of the election in 1987, PIE members put their support behind the FSLN, but had gained enough influence to press for modifications to the Constitution.
 Vargas led the drive to draft the new constitution and was successful in expanding women's rights and gender equality in the newly framed document.
-By 1990, she began advocating for a separation between the FSLN and AMNLAE to enable and empower the women in the movement to make their own decisions and implement their own plans of action.
+By 1990, she began advocating for a separation between the FSLN and AMNLAE to enable and empower the women in the movement to make their own decisions and implement their own plans of action, independently from the party line.
 Hosting a conference with the theme Unidas en la Diversidad (United in Difference), some women along with Vargas began to explore the means to claim their own autonomy.
-Still other women, feared that separating from the FSLN would weaken the party.
-Ultimately, Vargas left AMNLAE, preferring to independently work on feminist issues.
+Still, other women feared that separating from the FSLN would weaken the party.
+Ultimately, Vargas left AMNLAE, preferring to work independently on feminist issues.

-From 1988 to 1990, Vargas led the women's secretariat of the Confederacion de Asociaciones de Profesionales "Heroes y Martires" (Heroes and Martyr's Confederation of Professional Associations, CONAPRO-HM).
-Because the organization received no funding from the FSLN, the organization was able to coordinate actions with a broader network of women's organizations, who might not have the same political goals.
-Whereas AMNLAE focused on policies formed in conjunction with FSLN protocols, CONAPRO H-M, under Vargas' direction focused on existing law and interpretations of the constitution, organizing international conferences to study women and law.
+From 1988 to 1990, Vargas led the women's secretariat of the Confederación de Asociaciones de Profesionales "Héroes y Mártires" ("Heroes and Martyrs" Confederation of Professional Associations, CONAPRO-HM).
+Because the organization received no funding from the FSLN, the organization was able to coordinate actions with a broader network of women's organizations, which might not have the same political goals.
+Whereas AMNLAE focused on policies formed in conjunction with FSLN protocols, CONAPRO H-M, under Vargas' direction focused on existing law and interpretations of the constitution, organizing international conferences to study women rights and law.
 The organization published a newspaper and operated a radio program to disseminate new ideas about what roles women had in society.
 Using the language of the Sandinista revolutionaries, Vargas argued that women's involvement in politics was a fight against oppression and subordination which could redefine personhood, benefitting both men and women.